-The use of lewd, profane or vulgar language is prohibited.
-In addition, students shall not engage in behaviors such as hazing, bullying, menacing, taunting, intimidating, verbal or physical abuse of others, or other threatening behavior.
-This handbook provision extends to any/all student language or behavior including, but not limited to, the use of electronic or online methods.
-Such behavior is disruptive of the educational process and interferes with the ability of other students to take advantage of the educational opportunities offered.
+- The use of lewd, profane or vulgar language is prohibited. - Behaviors such as hazing, bullying, menacing, taunting, intimidating, verbal or physical abuse of others, or other threatening behavior.
+This handbook provision extends to any/all student language or behavior including electronic or online methods. - Such behavior is disruptive of the educational process and interferes with the ability of other students to take advantage of the educational opportunities offered.

 This handbook provision shall not be interpreted to prohibit civil exchange of opinions or debate protected under the state or federal constitutions where the opinion expressed does not otherwise materially or substantially disrupt the education process or intrude upon the rights of others.

 Students who violate this handbook provision shall be subject to appropriate disciplinary action.

-Examples of harassment/bullying are when a student:
+Examples of harassment/bullying that will lead to disciplinary action:

-- > Strikes, shoves, kicks or otherwise subjects another person to physical contact or attempts or threatens to do the same; or - > In a public place, makes an offensively coarse utterance, gesture or display, or addresses abusive language to any person present; or - Follows a person in or about a public place or places; or - > Engages in a course of conduct or repeatedly commits acts which alarm or seriously annoy such other persons and which serve no legitimate purpose; or - Being enrolled as a student in a local school district, and while on school premises, on school-sponsored transportation, or at a school-sponsored event: - 1.
-Damages or commits a theft of the property of another student; - 2.
-Substantially disrupts the operation of the school; or - 3.
-Creates a hostile environment by means of any gestures, written communications, oral statements, or physical acts that a reasonable person under the circumstances should know would cause another student to suffer fear of physical harm, intimidation, humiliation, or embarrassment.
+- Striking, shoving, kicking or otherwise subjecting another person to physical contact or attempts or threatening to do the same. - Making offensively coarse utterances, gestures, displays, or addressing abusive language to any person present. - Following a person in or about a public place or places. - Engaging in a course of conduct or repeatedly committing acts which alarm or seriously annoy such other persons, and which serve no legitimate purpose. - Being enrolled as a student in a local school district, and while on school premises, on school-sponsored transportation, or at a school-sponsored event: - Damages or commits a theft of the property of another student; - Substantially disrupts the operation of the school; - Creates a hostile environment by means of any gestures, written communications, oral statements, or physical acts that a reasonable person under the circumstances should know would cause another student to suffer fear of physical harm, intimidation, humiliation, or embarrassment.